aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 ## Alarm metrics

-Alarms can be configurated on the DynamoDB table to captured metric data
+Alarms can be configured on the DynamoDB table to captured metric data

 ```ts
 import * as cloudwatch from '@aws-cdk/aws-cloudwatch';